 Attendees reviewed the draft minutes from the meeting held on 19 December 2024, there were the below comments noted.

-ACTION: Updated DCMDG 82 minutes, to highlight actions and cross reference adequately and easy for readers.
+ACTION 83/01: Update DCMDG 82 minutes, to highlight actions and cross reference adequately and easy for readers.
 To amend the number of meeting and ensure it reflects the number of the meeting, another correction was noted on the headline of 8.1 of the minutes.

 The DMCDG members agreed that once the changes above were actioned, then the set of DCMDG 82 minutes were an accurate summary of the meeting.